symphoniacloud/dynamodb-entity-store/documentation/SingleEntityTableQueriesAndTableScans.md

 Before proceeding if you don't know how DynamoDB pagination works you'll probably want to read [the AWS docs](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Query.Pagination.html).
 For example, results aren't page-numbered, or saved in DynamoDB, and you can't go backwards.
-Instead to get all pages, apart from the first page, you provide the key of the last element returned on the previous page and DynamoDB calculates just-in-time what the next page evaluates to.
+Instead to get all pages, apart from the first page, you provide the key of the last element "evaluated" on the previous page and DynamoDB calculates just-in-time what the next page should be.

 `queryOnePageByPk` takes an optional argument of type [`QueryOnePageOptions`](https://symphoniacloud.github.io/dynamodb-entity-store/interfaces/QueryOnePageOptions.html).
 This has the following optional properties:

 * `limit` - the maximum number of items to _evaluate_.
 What does _evaluate_ mean?
 Well, often it means the maximum number of items to return, but it's complicated. :) See [the AWS docs](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_Query.html#API_Query_RequestParameters).
 * `exclusiveStartKey` - The key of the first item to read.
 More on that in a moment.
 If you are requesting the first page, leave as undefined.
-* `scanIndexForward` - same as for `QueryAllOptions`
+* `scanIndexForward` - same as for `QueryAllOptions`, described earlier on this page
-* `consistentRead` - same as for `QueryAllOptions`
+* `consistentRead` - same as for `QueryAllOptions`, described earlier on this page

 Let's look at an example.
 Say we have 2 merino sheep in our table.
 We can run the following to just get one sheep at a time back from DynamoDB, by specifying the `limit` option with `queryOnePageByPk`: